inder-tg/sta/README.md

 # sta

 ## Overview
-sta provides methos to estimate shape parameters of periodic time series of satellite imagery with which a statistical seasonal trend analysis (STA) can be obtained.
-Methods to visualize STA maps are also implemented as well as additional basic statistical analysis. sta maps can be exported in conventional raster formats.
+sta provides methos to estimate the so-called shape parameters of periodic time series of satellite imagery. sta stands for Statistical seasonal Trend Analysis.
+Methods to visualize sta maps are also implemented as well as additional basic statistical analysis. sta maps can be exported in conventional raster formats.

 ## Installation